Jethet/wiki-hh/CSS/generalCSS.md

 To NOT WRAP text but have this appear after the floating element, use `clear`: `clear: left` will move the text, list
 etc. down below the float instead of wrapping it around the floating element (same for `clear: right` and `clear: both`).

-**Clearfix**
+**Clearfix for floating images**
-In case an image etc. is taller than the element containing it (the container), the image may overflow outside of its
+In case an image etc. is floated and is taller than the element containing it (the container), the image may overflow outside of its
 container.
-This can be fixed using
+This can be fixed using:
 ```
-.clearfix {
+.clearfix::after {
-  overflow: auto;
+  content: "";
+  clear: both;
+  display: table;
 }
 ```